telerik/winforms-docs/multicolumncombobox/databinding.md

 ## Programmatically Binding the ComboBox

 You can bind the combobox control programmatically in your application code.
-The important point is to turn of the automatic generation of columns, otherwise you will have your columns duplicated in runtime. #_[C#]_
+The important point is to turn of the automatic generation of columns, otherwise you will have your columns duplicated in runtime.

 {{source=..\SamplesCS\MultiColumnComboBox\MultiColumnComboBox1.cs region=setUp}}
 {{source=..\SamplesVB\MultiColumnComboBox\MultiColumnComboBox1.vb region=setUp}}